FelicityPictures/Final-Project-Piano/README.md

 Fixed Piano(main) class: Keyboard now renders

 Implemented KeyPressed and KeyReleased methods.
 It currently only changes the color of the key.
 Layering issue: black key is cut off.

+Created custom whiteKey shape.
+To be implemented.

 Planned: Convert Keys into an array.